 Take time to familiarise yourself with the various digital learning tools that you will be using in semester one, some of which you may be using for the first time.

-Reviewing the student guidance for online teaching would be a useful starting point.
-This includes a number of overviews and guides for the primary online learning tools you will likely encounter during your studies.
+These pages include overviews and guides for the primary online learning tools you will likely encounter during your studies.

 It's a great idea to familiarise yourself with these now so you know what to expect and get a head start.